 How to Steer Clear of Salmonella in Backyard Chickens

-The surge in illnesses comes as many Americans—in rural, suburban, and urban areas—have been raising chickens during the pandemic as a way to provide their own eggs.
+The surge in illnesses coincides with the increasing numbers of Americans—in rural, suburban, and urban areas—who started raising chickens since the beginning of the pandemic as a way to provide their own eggs.
 And while the birds harbor a variety of bacteria, salmonella is one of the most worrisome and prevalent.

 It was my nephew Zach's idea to raise chickens in his family's backyard.